mikro-orm/mikro-orm/docs/docs/seeding.md

 }
 ```

-Basically you extend the base `Factory` class, define a `model` property and a `definition` method.
+Here we extend the base `Factory` class, define a `model` property and a `definition` method.
 The `model` defines for which entity the factory generates entity instances.
-The `definition` method
+The `definition` method returns the default set of attribute values that should be applied when creating an entity using the factory.

-returns the default set of attribute values that should be applied when creating an entity using the factory.
+In this example, we use a library called [Faker](https://github.com/faker-js/faker), which allows you to conveniently generate various kinds of random data for testing.

-Via the faker property, factories have access to the [Faker library](https://github.com/faker-js/faker), which allows you to conveniently generate various kinds of random data for testing.
+> Since v6, Faker is no longer re-exported from the seeder package and needs to be installed separately.

 ### Creating entities using factories